garretthoyos/GR10-DAO-BADGER/README.md

 I've submitted one work without music & one with music since the music was licensed to me by Envato Elements (not sure the coypright/creative attribution rules for this).

 Instead of showing the future of work, I decided to just go ahead and become the future of work - I believe the future is already here where artists are able to create 3D infinite worlds of our own imagination.
-Cryptocurrency and web 3.0 is here - the metaverse is being created by us already - this is just one example - although you don't the future of work or how this will benefit the world I hope through this demonstration you can see that in a matter of hours a single artist can begin to create a film that once took an army of 3D artists.
+Cryptocurrency and web 3.0 is here - the metaverse is being created by us already - this is just one example - I hope through this demonstration you can see that in a matter of hours a single artist can begin to create a film that once took an army of 3D artists - this is the future of work... and play.

 Next steps beyond the scope of this submission: Import into Unreal Engine and make it look realistic with raytraced lighting.
 Publish a separate Quill Scene to Oculus Quill Theatre for an immersive 3D experience.